 Edmonton RiverWatch

-The Edmonton RiverWatch is a research group that works to monitor the North Saskatchewan, educates Edmontonians on the river, and caters to kids with field trips and summer camp trips.
+The Edmonton RiverWatch is a research group that monitors the North Saskatchewan, educates Edmontonians about the river, and offers field trips and summer camps for kids.
 Plus, RiverWatch offer public EcoFloat Tours, or raft trips on the North Saskatchewan.
-A second option is the package they’ve built with Talking Rock Eco Tours to offer a walking and float trip all in one afternoon.
-But possibly the most exciting thing from RiverWatch in 2025 is their Feast & Float events.
-The RiverWatch Feast & Float includes an interpretive and educational raft trip on the North Saskatchewan, followed by a long-table lunch on the riverbanks.
+A second option is the package they’ve built with Talking Rock Eco Tours that offers a walking and float trip in one afternoon.
+B

 When: July & August